huin/accountmerge/README.md

 *   If no posting matches, create a new destination transaction as the default destination transaction.

-Now process each source transaction again to find its match in the destination, again according to "Existing posting lookup".
+Now process each source posting again to find its match in the destination, again according to "Existing posting lookup".

 *   When a match is found, update the matching posting in the destination by